doc4d/docs/docs/settings/compiler.md

 You use this area to set the default type for ambiguous database objects.

 -   **Numeric**: Used to force numeric typing in an unambiguous manner, either in **real** or **longint**.
 It has no priority over any directives that may have been placed in your database.
 You can optimize the running of your database by choosing the Longint type.
 -   **Button**: Used to force button typing in an unambiguous manner, either in **real** or **longint**.
 It has no priority over any directives that may have been placed in your database.
-It concerns standard buttons as well as the following objects: check boxes, 3D check boxes, highlight buttons, invisible buttons, 3D buttons, picture buttons, button grids, radio buttons, 3D radio buttons, picture radio buttons, picture pop-up menus, hierarchical pop-up menus and pop-up/drop-down lists.
+It concerns standard buttons as well as the following objects: checkboxes, 3D check boxes, highlight buttons, invisible buttons, 3D buttons, picture buttons, button grids, radio buttons, 3D radio buttons, picture radio buttons, picture pop-up menus, hierarchical pop-up menus and pop-up drop-down lists.

 ## Compiler Methods for...

 This area lets you rename the Compiler methods that are generated automatically by the compiler.
 These methods group together all the variable typing declarations, process and interprocess arrays, as well as the local variable declaration methods.
 These methods are generated using the compilation window.
-For more information, refer to the [Compiler window](../Project/compiler.md#compiler-window-features.md) section.
+For more information, refer to the [Compiler window](../Project/compiler.md#compiler-window-features) section.

 Up to 5 compiler methods may be generated; a compiler method is only generated if the database contains the corresponding items: